ugie-cake/app-skeleton/README.md

 To begin, import `schema.sql` into your SQL database.
 This can be done via PHPMyAdmin, you can find a guide on how to do it [here](https://help.one.com/hc/en-us/articles/115005588189-How-do-I-import-a-database-to-phpMyAdmin).

+Don't forget to run `composer install` if you are cloning from this repository!!!!!!!

 Read and edit the environment specific config/app_local.php and set up the 'Datasources'.